KevinRGeurts/pyStarTrek/README.rst

 - Encapsulate everything in classes
 - Include help/instructions
+- Add "cheat codes" as command line arguments: infinite energy, infinite torpedos, no damage, stronger phasers
 - Add extra features;
    + new ships, celestial objects, etc
    + new weapon types
    + crew functions
+   + quadrant coordinate numbers shown on long range scan and galactic record
+   + cloaked klingon ships that don't appear on long range scan or galactic record until they have been short range scanned, because they they would have dropped cloak to potentially attack Enterprise
+   + wormhole with entry/exit in two different quadrants, that provides instant, no energy passage from one quadrant to the other when Enterprise "docks" or "collides" with it.
+Could have a random risk of damaging Enterprise.
+   + display torpedo track as "." on short range scan, instead of as a list of sector coordinates
 - Easier navigation (using cartesian system maybe)
 - Make some parts more 'Pythonic'
 - ...Plenty more!